International Family Law in Costa Rica ☎️ CPG Legal.

 When do Costa Rican Courts have Jurisdiction?

 Understanding when Costa Rica has jurisdiction is essential in international family law matters.
 The courts analyze several factors, including the domicile of the parties, where the family relationship developed, and whether any assets or legal effects are located in Costa Rica.
-The goal is to avoid conflicting rulings and ensure that the forum hearing the case has a genuine connection to the dispute.
+In some cases, Costa Rica merely has concurrent jurisdiction with foreign courts; in others, the law grants exclusive jurisdiction to Costa Rican courts, meaning only local judges may decide those issues.

 For divorce, separation, or claims related to marital effects, jurisdiction is established in two ways: